PUD (Planned Unit Development): What It Is And How It Differs From Other Types Of Housing

 Share:

-What is a planned unit development (PUD)?
+One living situation you might come across is a planned unit development (PUD).
+But what is a PUD in real estate and how do they work?
 Keep reading to understand the pros and cons of a PUD to help you determine whether you want to live in one.

-Real estate developers traditionally design a PUD as an interactive neighborhood to contain a mix of housing, office buildings, shopping and recreational activities.
-A PUD may also even contain other types of amenities like storage facilities and religious institutions.
+Real estate developers traditionally design a PUD as an interactive neighborhood containing a mix of housing, office buildings, shopping and recreational activities.
+A PUD may also contain other types of amenities like storage facilities and religious institutions.

 See What You Qualify For